Table of Contents

 Remarks

-When a DLL provided by the Microsoft .NET Framework is used (e.g. System.Xml.dll), it is sufficient to just mention it in the dllImport attribute.
-System DLL files must be stored in the system dll directory.
-All other DLL files must be stored in the C:\Skyline DataMiner\ProtocolScripts directory.
+When an assembly that is part of the Base Class Library (BCL) of .NET Framework is used (e.g. System.Xml.dll), it is sufficient to just mention it in the dllImport attribute.
+Assemblies that are part of the BCL must not be included in the protocol package.

-The following DLL files do not have to be specified in the dllImport attribute as these are referenced by default:
+The following assemblies do not have to be specified in the dllImport attribute, as these are referenced by default:

 • System.dll